Independent Review Process in Wisconsin

 Requesting an Independent Review

-2. If your dispute involves an administrative issue such as whether your premium was paid on time, it is not eligible for an independent review.
+2. An independent review is not available if your dispute involves an administrative issue such as whether your premium was paid on time, it is not eligible for an independent review.
 However, you can ask the insurer to review your concerns through its internal grievance process.

-3. If you have coverage through Medicare, Medicaid, or another federal plan, or if you are covered through your employer’s self-funded plan, you are not eligible to request the independent review described in this publication.
+3. An independent review is not available if you have coverage through Medicare, Medicaid, or another federal plan, or if you are covered through your employer’s self-funded plan.
 These plans generally have a different appeal process, which is explained in your member materials.

 Be sure to include: